biell/alti-server/README.md

     limiting the number of maps the server can load.
 Not enabling this feature results in enough space for an additional couple maps to be run by the server.

+  * **allowUploads [0|1]**<br>
+    Allow uploads to the server by admins (assuming the user fits the criteria of a *superAdmin* as defined below).
+If this option is disabled, then the `upload` and `removeMap` commands will not be included in the *custom_json_commands.txt* file.
+This option is useful if you don't plan on using this feature, and wish to reserver more space for maps.
+Disabling this ability will allow your server to run between 4 to 12 extra maps, depending on their names.
+While on by default, it is recommended that this feature be disabled if you don't plan on using it.
+Regardless of this setting, upload functionality is still available from the console.

   * **ulSizeLimit [#]**<br>
     Specify the maximum size of an uploaded map.
 This number